 - Risk of replacing one addiction with another

-What is Methadone Used to Treat?
+What Is Methadone Used To Treat?

 Methadone is used to treat addiction to various opiates but primarily for treating long-term addiction to codeine, oxycodone, fentanyl, and heroin.
 It’s a powerful medication with a high potential for addiction.
 The only way to administer it is through a treatment program.